 contribution to the development of infrastructural networks for mobility through solutions oriented to the sustainability of the interventions, both from an environmental and economic point of view, by coordinating the solutions with the local communities;

-creation of a network for soft mobility at local level interconnected with the urban and regional network also through the opening of specific points useful to reconnect the system to the existing network.
-The aim is to integrate the mobility systems of a system of independent and non communicating networks today.
+creation of a network for soft mobility at the local level interconnected with the urban and regional network also through the opening of specific points useful to reconnect the system to the existing network.
+The aim is to integrate the mobility systems of a system of independent and non-communicating networks today.

 With regard to "quality and integration": the focus is; among other things, on the redevelopment of the city's access gates, interchange nodes, station squares, places of connection between the city, mobility, and landscape.
 The "Green Ring" project, the result of a resolution of the City Council, was presented by Mayor Raggi together with the Capitoline councilors for Urban Planning: Luca Montuori, and for Mobility Planning: Pietro Calabrese, and the managing director and general manager of Ferrovie dello Stato, Gianfranco Battisti.